ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/yolo-on-himax/_index.md

 who_is_this_for: This is an introduction topic for beginners on how to run a computervision application on an embedded device from Himax.
 This example uses an off-the-shelf Himax WiseEye2 module which is based on the Arm Cortex-M55 and Ethos-U85.

 learning_objectives:
-    - Run Yolo model on off-the-shelf hardware based on the Arm Cortex-M55 and Ethos-U55
+    - Run Yolo model on off-the-shelf hardware that uses the Arm Cortex-M55 and Ethos-U55
     - Build Himax SDK and generate firmware image file
     - Update firmware on edge device (Himax WiseEye2)